browserengineering/book/book/animations.md

 Let's unpack what is going on in this code.
 First we create a new conceptual "surface" on the Skia stack via `saveLayer`, then draw the `child_surface` we've created and stored, then finally `restore`.
-Observe how this is *identical* to the way we described how it conceptually works *within* Skia in [Chapter 11](visual-effects.html#blending-and-stacking).
-The only difference is that here it's explicit that there is a `skia.Surface`.
+Observe how this is *exactly* the way we described how it conceptually works *within* Skia in [Chapter 11](visual-effects.html#blending-and-stacking).
+The only difference is that here it's explicit that there is a `skia.Surface` between the `saveLayer` and the `restore`.
 Note also how we are using the `draw` method on `skia.Surface`, the very same method we already use in `Browser.draw` to draw the surface to the screen.
 In another part of [Chapter 11](visual-effects.html#browser-compositing) we called